azmainadel/azmainadel.github.io/_posts/2020-03-08-how-this-site-was-built.md

 tags: [Jekyll, Github-pages, Personal Site]
 style: border
 color: primary
-description: This is a meta post.
-It contains a quick overview of the processes that were required to build and publish this site.
+description: Meta post containing a brief overview of the required processes to build and publish this site.
 comments: true
 ---